 - New development must maintain the low-rise skyline of Jaywick Sands when seen from the surrounding rural areas, but taller buildings may be appropriate if carefully designed. - The colour of elevations facing the countryside should be carefully considered. - Boundary treatments to open landscapes must create an appropriate and high quality edge, close boarded fencing does not achieve this. - Visual separation between Tudor Estate and Village/Brooklands/Grasslands should be maintained. - An appropriate setting for the Martello Tower must be preserved.
-Proposals must preserve visual separation around the Tower and not dominate it in terms of scale. - Seafront development must present a high quality frontage when seen from the beach, which does not appear out of scale with the neighbouring built form.
+Proposals must preserve visual separation around the Tower and not dominate it in terms of scale. - Seafront development must present a high quality frontage when seen from the beach.